med-seg/morph-feat-extract/README.md

 MATLAB code for "A Framework for Automatic Morphological Feature Extraction and Analysis of Abdominal Organs in MRI Volumes".

-by Hykoush Asaturyan, E. Louise Thomas, Jimmy.
-D. Bell and Barbara Villarini.
+by Hykoush A. Asaturyan, E. Louise Thomas, Jimmy D. Bell and Barbara Villarini.

 Please see [https://tinyurl.com/vb3hb2b] for online access to PDF file.